tubbo/cipherutils/docs/byteme.1.md

+---
+path: farts
+---

-unrot(1) - decode rotational ciphers
+byteme(1) - decode binary and hexadecimal
 ======================================

 ## SYNOPSIS

-`unrot` FILE
+`byteme` FILE

 or

-STDIN | `unrot`
+STDIN | `byteme`

 ## DESCRIPTION

-unrot decodes rotational "Caesar" ciphers, which are achieved by rotating letters of the alphabet `N` times (giving them names like ROT14 and ROT10 ciphers).
+byteme decodes binary and hexadecimal ciphers.
+Pass either a binary or hex cipher and it will output whichever one is solved.

 Part of the cipherutils: <https://tubbo.github.io/cipherutils>